1

 How to become a cabin cleaner?

 To become a cabin cleaner, typically you need a high school diploma or equivalent and some experience in cleaning or janitorial work.
-Physical stamina, attention to detail, and the ability to operate cleaning tools and supplies are important; some employers may require background checks or safety training.
+Skills such as attention to detail, physical stamina, and familiarity with cleaning tools and products are important; some employers may require background checks or safety training.
 On-the-job training is common, and flexibility with schedules is often needed due to varying shifts.

 What are some common challenges Lead Cabin Cleaners face when supervising a team, and how can they effectively address them?